 - 1. Identify at least one staff person who is knowledgeable about the requirements of Child Find. - 2.
 Review the LEA's policies, procedures, and any additional documentation in order to respond to the Child Find standards. - 3.
 If the LEA has evidence to support full implementation of a Child Find standard, then mark "Yes" next to the standard.
 If the LEA is unable to validate full implementation of the standard, then mark "No" next to the standard. - 4.
 Record results on the Results Summary form. - 5.
-If the LEA identifies potential noncompliance with a standard include a plan for correction
+Maintain supporting documentation.